Online payment fraud is on the rise. Secure Remote Commerce aims to curb it.

 The Fraud Picture

 A December 2018 survey by global data and analytics company Lexis-Nexis Risk Solutions found that online fraud attempts had risen by 35 percent from a year ago.
 In part, the increase in online card-not-present (CNP) payment fraud is related to a decrease in card-present fraud as a result of increased use of EMV chip cards.
 Chip card usage and acceptance was sluggish to start, but has picked up over time.
-As of Q2 2019, about 77 percent of card-present transactions were EMV, according to EMVCo, the organization that manages the standard.
+According to EMVCo, the organization that manages the standard, most transactions are chip card transactions now.
 As card-present fraud has decreased, card-not-present fraud has risen.

 Just as they tackled card-present (CP) fraud with EMV, card networks are hoping Secure Remote Commerce (SRC) will turn the rising tide of CNP fraud.
 (For more on the difference, see our article: Card Present vs. Card Not Present Transactions).

 On October 22, 2019, the four majors card brands – American Express Co., Discover Financial Services, MasterCard Inc., and Visa Inc. – unveiled a new technology expected to fortify online defenses for both businesses and consumers.
 The platform, christened Secure Remote Commerce, will simplify and secure card transactions on websites, mobile apps, and connected devices.